Table of Contents

 There is nothing worse than working on a slow internet connection because it wastes a lot of time and also your productivity gets compromised.
 There are different reasons for slow internet.
-In most cases, your ISP is providing slow speed due to some issues at their end.
+In most cases, your ISP is the culprit.
 But, sometimes the slow connection can be due to your Windows OS or some computer-related problems as well.

-By default, Windows 10 uses 80% of bandwidth, and leaves only 20% for the use which slows down the internet browsing.
+By default, Windows 10 uses 80% of bandwidth and leaves only 20% for use which slows down internet browsing.
 But, the good news is you can override this by enabling the Limit Reservable Bandwidth and setting that to 0.

 Below are the steps to do it:

 - Press the Windows button + R to open Run, and type in gpedit.msc which will open Group Policy editor.

 However, Gpedit.msc comes with only some Windows package, and many don’t have it such as Windows 10 home doesn’t have it.
 So, if gpedit.msc run command doesn’t work for you, click here to know how to enable it.
 Once gpedit.msc is accessible, then move to the next step.

 - Navigate to Computer Configuration >> Administrative Templates >> Network >> QoS Packet Scheduler.
 And, then double-click on Limit reservable bandwidth

 - It will open a pop-up window for limiting the reservable bandwidth.
 Select Enabled.
 Set the bandwidth limit to 0, and click OK.

 That’s it.
 Now, the reservable bandwidth is free for general use.
 It boosts internet speed to a good extent.